New 42-day free trial Get it now

 Majority, a finance company serving immigrants to the United States, faced unique challenges.
 Their customer base often lacks traditional identification like Social Security numbers, making address verification crucial for know-your-customer processes and secure banking operations.

 The company struggled with misdelivered debit cards, which created frustrated customers and caused expensive reissuance costs.
 After switching to Smarty's address verification and autocomplete services, Majority saw a 70% decrease in misdelivered cards.
-The solution handles address aliases, or other situations where the same location might have multiple valid names, ensuring mail reaches the intended recipient regardless of which address variation is used.
+The solution handles alias locations, or other situations where the same location might have multiple valid names, ensuring mail reaches the intended recipient regardless of which address variation is used.

 Ecommerce: Mobile experience and global expansion